parlaynu/megadetector-v5-onnx/docs/other_tools.md

       00: name: images, shape: [1, 3, 512, 640], type: tensor(float)
     outputs
       00: name: output, shape: [1, 20400, 8], type: tensor(float)

-### Model Optimizing

-This tool optimizes the model using [onnxoptimizer](https://github.com/onnx/optimizer).

-    ./tools/optimize-onnx.py <path-to-model-file>

-It saves a version of the model in the same location as the source, but with `_opt` added to the file name.

-I haven't seen much of a gain using this, but leaving it here just in case.